 For those who are wondering if the signing of notarial acts electronically is an exceptional measure that will remain in place, it should be emphasized that this is an alternative implemented temporarily to protect Quebecers in a health crisis and not a permanent solution.
-This procedure is in effect for the duration of the health emergency decreed by the government and is renewed weekly.
+This procedure is in effect for the duration of the health emergency decreed by the government and at the present time, it is renewed weekly.

 Buying and selling a home

 The current measures allow notaries to process urgent files, for example real estate transactions.
 Buyers and sellers can close the transaction on the date specified in the promise to purchase.
 So if you had planned to move into your new home in the next few weeks or months, rest assured that this is still possible.
 You can become a homeowner with complete peace of mind.

 Notarial acts related to your personal situation